AI Buyer Insights:

 Companies worldwide use Siemens Simcenter FLOEFD, from small firms to large enterprises across 21+ industries.

-Organizations such as Groupe SEB and Mitsubishi Materials are recorded users of Siemens Simcenter FLOEFD for Computational Fluid Dynamics (CFD).
+Organizations such as Groupe SEB, Mitsubishi Materials, SMEG S.p.A., Marelli Europe and MTA are recorded users of Siemens Simcenter FLOEFD for Computational Fluid Dynamics (CFD).

 Companies using Siemens Simcenter FLOEFD are most concentrated in Manufacturing, with adoption spanning over 21 industries.

-Companies using Siemens Simcenter FLOEFD are most concentrated in France and Japan, with adoption tracked across 195 countries worldwide.
+Companies using Siemens Simcenter FLOEFD are most concentrated in France, Japan and Italy, with adoption tracked across 195 countries worldwide.
 This global distribution highlights the popularity of Siemens Simcenter FLOEFD across Americas, EMEA, and APAC.

 Customers of Siemens Simcenter FLOEFD include firms across all revenue levels — from $0-100M, to $101M-$1B, $1B-$10B, and $10B+ global corporations.